 The annual fee is what the card issuer charges you every year to use the card.
 Sometimes, card issuers break down the fee into monthly payments.

-If you’re trying to determine how valuable a credit card is, subtract the annual fee from the rewards earned to see how much value you’re actually getting.
+There are many no-annual-fee cards available, but they typically provide less valuable rewards.
+If you're trying to determine how valuable a credit card is, subtract the annual fee from the rewards earned to see how much value you're actually getting.

 APR